From Touch of Evil (1958) to Atonement (2007), here are the 10 greatest long takes in movie history.

 1. Tripod

 A tripod is the simplest camera accessory that can help achieve a long take without much physical effort.
-It’s a portable three-legged frame or stand, used as a platform for supporting the weight and maintaining the stability of some other object.
+It’s a portable three-legged frame or stand, used as a platform for supporting the weight and maintaining the stability of another object.
 The three-legged (triangular stance) design provides good stability against gravitational loads as well as horizontal shear forces.
 It also provides better leverage for resisting tipping over due to lateral forces which can be achieved by spreading the legs away from the vertical center.

 This clip from 12 Years a Slave (2013) is an example of a long take where the camera is placed on a tripod.